-Calvin Klein's Latin America business, which consists primarily of our directly controlled operations in Brazil, accounted for approximately 4% of Calvin Klein's reported revenues in 2015.
-We primarily distribute CALVIN KLEIN products through the wholesale channel (in stores and online), a limited number of retail stores and our digital commerce site.
-Products sold include CALVIN KLEIN jeanswear, sportswear, accessories, underwear and related products.
-We also see a notable opportunity to expand the CALVIN KLEIN "better" apparel and accessories distribution in the region.
-Additionally, we have been expanding throughout South America through a third-party licensee.
+Calvin Klein's Latin America business, which consists primarily of our directly controlled operations in Brazil, accounted for 2% of Calvin Klein's revenue in 2019.
+We primarily distribute CALVIN KLEIN products through the wholesale channel (in stores and online), approximately 100 retail stores (including franchisee stores) and on calvinklein.com.
+Products sold include CALVIN KLEIN jeanswear, sportswear (casual apparel), accessories, underwear and related products.
+We see a notable opportunity to expand CALVIN KLEIN underwear, sportswear (casual apparel) and performance apparel in the region.
+Additionally, we have been expanding distribution throughout South America through a third-party licensee.

-Licensing continues to be a significant component of Calvin Klein's business, as approximately 55% of the brand's global retail sales in 2016 were generated from licensed businesses.
-Calvin Klein's two largest third-party licensees in terms of 2016 global retail sales are:
+Licensing continues to be a significant component of Calvin Klein's business, as 53% of global retail sales under the brand in 2019 were generated from licensed businesses.
+Licensing revenue is included in the region in which the products are sold to consumers.
+Calvin Klein's two largest licensees in terms of 2019 global retail sales were:

 Our Tommy Hilfiger business consists of two reportable segments: Tommy Hilfiger North America and Tommy Hilfiger International.

 Tommy Hilfiger North America accounted for 35% of Tommy Hilfiger's revenue in 2019.
 This includes revenues generated from the wholesale channel (in stores and online), our own retail stores, tommy.com (U.S. and Canada) and licensing agreements (including our joint venture in Mexico).